Kaedrin/warhammer-mod-manager/README.md

 ## Upcoming Features:
 - [ ] New column added indicated the priority of the activated mods
 - [ ] Drag and drop capability for the ListView
-- [ ] Limited Steam Integration (Title, Author, Required Mods) and a checkbox to enable/disable
 - [ ] Better support for smaller resolutions with resizing and adjusted placement
 - [ ] Conflict GUI could show more information on what it is conflicting with for each Mod
 - [ ] Checking an item should move it up to the top with the rest of the checked items (auto-bump)